Can Science Define our Identity?

 - Fourth A person’s psychological awareness of who he or she is, is often seen as a better indication of identity than one’s genetic base, which is detached from the warmth of feelings, instinct and lived experiences.

-The next article (March 2020) will examine the arguments in favour of The Science of Identity.
+Another article (March 2020 here) examines the arguments in favour of The Science of Identity.